info

 American workers rely on their employers’ plans for most of their retirement savings.
 But among businesses with fewer than 100 employees, only 42% of employees participate in retirement plans.* To help reduce this retirement coverage gap, nearly every state has either begun considering or actually implemented some version of a state-sponsored retirement program.

-As of June 30, 2023, 19 states and two cities have enacted programs.
+As of June 30, 2024, 20 states have enacted programs.
 Some are already active; some will take effect at a future date.
 Every state program is unique, but many share common features:

 • Investments through Roth IRAs (individual retirement accounts)